ezAldinWaez/leggies-game/Documentation/Components Scripts/Players/PlayerInput.md

 ## What it does

 It has an event, OnKeyPressed, that sends the [[InputName]] key that was pressed.
 The player scripts will subscribe to this to check if their input has come.

+It also subscribes to [[Die]]--if it exists--to disable the script on death.
 ___

 ## How to use it